sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/3000 - configuration-settings/1200 - fingerprint.md

 title: "Fingerprint"
 hidden: false
 ---
-Test for matching text in a document in order to determine whether it is a good fit for a config or not.
+Test for matching text in a document in order to determine whether it's a good fit for a config or not.
 Use these test to:

 - Improve performance by testing for matching text in a document in order to run or skip a config in a given document type.
 By skipping configs that fail a fingerprint, you can save processing time.
 This is particularly true if a config contains computationally expensive operations like selective OCR, table recognition, or box recognition methods.
 - Handle PDF portfolios (multiple documents combined into one PDF) by testing for text that defines starting and ending pages for documents in the package.
 For more information, see [Document portfolios](doc:portfolio).